helderberto/node-rsr/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-# Change Log
+# Changelog

 This project adheres to [Semantic Versioning](https://semver.org/).
 Every release, along with the migration instructions, is documented on the Github [Releases](https://github.com/helderburato/node-rsr/releases) page.